hareesh-ak/Phase-plot-generator-GUI/README.md

-# Phase-plot-generator-GUI
+# Phase-portrait-generator-GUI
-A GUI for generating phase portraits for a simple Lotka-Volterra system with user-input conditions
+A GUI for generating phase portraits for a simple Lotka-Volterra system with user-input conditions.